Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Concave and d-concave biological models

 The nonautonomous continuous Beverton-Holt model,\cite{dossantos1} which has been shown to fit more accurately data of exploited fish populations, is not concave in all the real line but in a neighborhood of the positive halfline, where the biologically significant dynamics takes place: it is given by

-where the positively bounded from below map $t\mapsto \alpha(t)$ represents the per capita intraspecific competitive effect as a function of time.
+where the positively bounded-from-below map $t\mapsto \alpha(t)$ represents the per capita intraspecific competitive effect as a function of time.
 The role played by $\alpha$ in this model is related to that of $K$ in the previous ones, since it precludes an infinite growth of the population.

-The mathematical modeling of the Allee effect,\cite{courchamp1} which consists on a positive correlation between the size of a population and the population growth rate per individual, provides differential equations given by functions with concave derivative.\cite{dno3} Several biological mechanisms (easier mate finding, cooperative breeding, cooperative anti-predator behavior, increased foraging efficiency...) are found responsible for the Allee effect.
-The Allee effect can be added to the logistic equation either in multiplicative form or in additive form.
+The mathematical modeling of the Allee effect,\cite{courchamp1} which consists on a positive correlation between the size of a population and the population growth rate per individual, provides differential equations given by functions with concave derivative.\cite{dno3} There are several biological mechanisms (easier mate finding, cooperative breeding, cooperative anti-predator behavior, increased foraging efficiency...) responsible for the Allee effect.
+The Allee effect can be added to the logistic equation \eqref{eq:3concavequadratic} either in multiplicative form or in additive form.
 Depending on its features, one of the following multiplicative models\cite{courchamp1,altw} may be preferred to the other one: